 On days you need to fix your tea and run out the door, release the temptation to multitask.
 Don’t plan your day, troubleshoot a work problem, listen to a podcast, etc. Bring your full attention to preparing the tea or coffee.
 If you find your mind wandering, as is 100% natural, gently invite it back to what you are doing.
 Focus on your senses–the weight of the teapot, aroma of the tea leaves, sound of the water pouring, etc. Of course, you are moving your body if you follow this suggestion.
 But, you are concentrating your awareness in the present moment.
 This is a form of…or proximity to…stillness that can be very restorative and help build your stillness “muscle.”

-Suggestion for when you 10 or more minutes:
+Suggestion for when you have 10 or more minutes:

 When you have more time to invite stillness into your life, like in the practice above, focus on preparing the tea and the sensory elements that go along with it.